nobl/ioBroker.senec/docs/en/README.md

 **Control states not appearing**: Control features must be explicitly enabled in the Appliance Control settings tab.
 Each control requires a specific connector to be active.

 **TLS certificate errors on local connection**: The adapter handles certificate validation automatically.
 Check `_local.tls.mode` to see which validation method is active.
 If you see TOFU mode and want to upgrade to CA validation, enable the mein-senec.de connector — the adapter will attempt to download the CA cert automatically.
 If a previous download failed, set `_local.tls.certFetchFailed` to `false` to retry.

+## Getting Help

+For questions, setups and comparing notes with other users, there is a [dedicated thread in the ioBroker forum](https://forum.iobroker.net/topic/30620/neuer-adapter-senec-home-adapter) — mainly German, and usually the quickest way to an answer.

+If something looks like a bug, open an issue on [GitHub](https://github.com/nobl/ioBroker.senec/issues).
+[Collecting a debug log](#collecting-a-debug-log) and [what makes a report actionable](#reporting-an-issue) are described above.